junyanxu/HMM/README.md

-# XAUUSD HMM Trend Following Strategy
+# XAUUSD HMM Trend-Follow Strategy

 This is a strategy using linear regression across multiple time horizon as indicators and Hidden Markov Model to detect the possible hidden state of the market.